How do I start my educational benefits?

 Additionally, the VA pays stipend money to students “on the first of the month following the month you earned the money in”.
 So, if your classes start in mid-August you should receive your first payment on September 1st, assuming you were certified far enough in advance that the VA has had time to process your certification.

-The exception to this is Post 9-11 GI Bill occasionally pays the “book stipend” earlier than the monthly BAH, but not always.
+The exception to this is that the Post 9-11 GI Bill occasionally pays the “book stipend” earlier than the monthly BAH, but not always.
 Every student should be prepared to start the semester without their VA money.
 This is one reason it can be helpful to apply for Financial Aid and to submit your schedule for certification ASAP.

 VA Education Benefit recipients can only be certified for coursework required for completion of their program of study after the application of any transfer credit.
 Any course substitutions must be approved and documented by the Department Chairperson and a copy filed in the Veteran Services Coordinator’s office.
 Veterans may only take approved/required deficiency/remedial courses specifically required for the completion of their program.